Grangemouth: Economy

 Grangemouth Port is one of the main ports in the UK with the largest container terminal in Scotland, with 9 million tonnes of cargo handled through the dock facilities each year.
 There are links to the inter-modal freight facilities elsewhere in the town which use the town's motorway connections.

-The main industry of Grangemouth and the wider Falkirk council area is focused on the Grangemouth Refinery which employs a significant workforce and is one of the largest of its kind in Europe.
+The main industry of Grangemouth and the wider Falkirk council area was focused on the Grangemouth Refinery which employed a significant workforce and was one of the largest of its kind in Europe until it was closed in spring 2025.

-The Soap Works building which was used to manufacture soap and glycerine, and owned by the Scottish Co-operative Wholesale Society was established in 1897.
+The Soap Works building which was used to manufacture soap and glycerine, and owned by the Scottish Co-operative 'Wholesale Society' was established in 1897.
 This was the largest works of its kind in Scotland and employed a considerable number of local people.
 It was demolished in November 2005 to make way for a new Whyte & Mackay blending and bottling plant.

 Grangemouth has an Air Training Corps Squadron, 1333 (Grangemouth) Squadron (located at the TA Centre in Central Avenue), an Army Cadet Detachment (also in Central Avenue) and a Sea and Marine cadet corps at Grangemouth Docks.

-There are two general health practices, and a dentist's surgery in the town.
-The area is covered by NHS Forth Valley and with the recent downgrading of the Falkirk and Stirling Hospitals, all major services have been transferred to the newly built Forth Valley Royal Hospital in nearby Larbert.
+The area is covered by NHS Forth Valley and with the recent downgrading of the Falkirk and Stirling Hospitals, all major services have been transferred to the Forth Valley Royal Hospital in nearby Larbert, opened 2010.